 Scholarships & Exhibitions

-Applications will be accepted from the beginning of September 2017 and forms are available online here.
 Any full time undergraduate can apply for these.

-Music Scholarship holders are expected to contribute heavily to the musical life of the campus.
+Music Scholarship and Exhibition holders are expected to contribute heavily to the musical life of the campus.
 Scholarships are only given to students with exceptional musical ability so scholars will have a key role of playing to a high standard and inspiring the students they play alongside in their music-making.
 We also encourage scholars to take advantage of the excellent music tutors who work here.